 FACULTY

-(Group Leader) Coralie Chevallier
+Coralie Chevallier (Group Leader)

 I am a behavioural scientist studying the evolutionary and cognitive determinants of social cognition.
 I have mainly focused on the way motivational factors affect people’s social cognition.
 More recently I have worked on the way stress, environmental harshness, and uncertainty impact a range of social and non-social decisions: